zulip/zulip-terminal/README.md

 - OSX
 - WSL (On Windows)

+## Supported Server Versions

+The minimum server version that Zulip Terminal supports is [`2.1.0`](https://zulip.readthedocs.io/en/latest/overview/changelog.html#id7).
+It may still work with earlier versions.

 ## Installation

 We recommend installing in a dedicated python virtual environment (see below) or using an automated option such as [pipx](https://pypi.python.org/pypi/pipx)